 - While supporting the strut, undo the nuts strut tower nuts.
 Once all nuts are out, remove the strut from the vehicle.

-- When reinstalling a new strut, pay attention to direction, as they might not be symmetrical.
+- Pay attention to direction when reinstalling a new strut, as they might not be symmetrical.

 While torque specifications vary with each vehicle type, you may refer to the following figures: